Danwhy/learn-react-native/testing/README.md

 and in targets, choose your test file.

-Then select Build Settings, and find the heading 'Apple LLVM 7.0 - Preprocessing'.
+Then select Build Settings, and find the heading **Apple LLVM 7.0 - Preprocessing**.

 Then add `FB_REFERENCE_IMAGE_DIR="\"$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/ReferenceImages\""` to the Debug preprocessor macro.